Update: Credit card offers are constantly changing. See our Hot Deals page for the latest info on credit card bonuses.

-Some of the card benefits include free checked baggage for you and four companions and Group 1 boarding.
+Some of the card benefits include free checked baggage for you and four companions and priority boarding.
 You also get 10% of your redeemed miles back after booking a ticket.

 If you and your spouse/partner/adult household member each get this card, that’s 80,000 AA miles at a cost of $190.

 The next card is the Citi/AAdvantage Platinum Select World Elite MasterCard.
-Note: This card is in our affiliate network and pays us commission.
+Note: This card is in our affiliate network and pays us commission if you apply through our site.
 You cannot get the bonus on this card if you have opened or closed a Citi AA card within the past 24 months.

 How Far Can Those Miles Take You?